remind101/assume-role/README.md

  * stage
  * prod

-Each member of the org has their own IAM user and access/secret key in the `usermgt` AWS Account.
+Each member of the org has their own IAM user and access/secret key for the `usermgt` AWS Account.
+The keys are stored in the `~/.aws/credentials` file.

 The `stage` and `prod` AWS Accounts have an IAM role named `SuperUser`.
-The `assume-role` tool helps a user authenticate and then assume the privilege of the `SuperUser` role, even across AWS accounts!
+The `assume-role` tool helps a user authenticate (using their keys) and then assume the privilege of the `SuperUser` role, even across AWS accounts!

 ## Usage